earth-mover/icechunk/docs/docs/icechunk-python/virtual.md

 # 'THAJHTYQABGD2B10D5C0'
 ```

-Now we can read the dataset from the store using xarray to confirm everything went as expected.
+Now we can read the dataset from the store using xarray to confirm everything went as expected. `xarray` reads directly from the Icechunk store because it is a fully compliant `zarr Store` instance.

 ```python
 ds = xr.open_zarr(